-('amendment' refers to changing the bylaws in any way, including both deletions and additions)
+('amendment' refers to changing the bylaws. rules or procedures in any way, including both deletions and additions)

-- 10-1.1 Methods of initiation An amendment to the bylaws can be initiated in one of three ways: - a) by the Bylaws Committee, or
+10-1.1 Methods of initiation

+An amendment to the bylaws, rules or procedures can be initiated in one of three ways:

-- b) at the request of a 2/3 majority of the plenary at a General Assembly meeting, either as a result of group discussion or at the request of a delegate, or - c) by a local group sending a proposal for amendment to the Bylaws Committee or to the Coordinating Committee. - 10-1.2 Role of Bylaws Committee - a) Any proposed amendment to the Bylaws except a) above must then go to the Bylaws Committee, which will discuss, confer with the author(s), refine if necessary, and analyze the effect on the Bylaws as a whole.
-The Bylaws Committee may recommend to the author(s) that a proposed amendment should be withdrawn, but the decision to withdraw or not is entirely the author's. - b) The Bylaws Committee will circulate a draft of that proposed amendment to the counties at least three weeks prior to the next General Assembly.
+- a) by the Bylaws Committee, or - b) at the request of a 2/3 majority of the plenary at a General Assembly meeting, either as a result of group discussion or at the request of a delegate, or - by a local group sending a proposal for amendment to the Bylaws Committee or to the Coordinating Committee.

+10-1.2 Role of Bylaws Committee

+- a) Any proposed amendment to the bylaws, rules or procedures except a) above shall then go to the Bylaws Committee, which will discuss, confer with the author(s), refine if necessary, and analyze the effect on the bylaws, rules and procedures as a whole.
+The Bylaws Committee may recommend to the author(s) that a proposed amendment should be withdrawn, but the decision to withdraw or not is entirely the author's. - b) The Bylaws Committee shall submit a draft of the proposed amendment for the agenda packet for the next General Assembly.
 It is the responsibility of the Bylaws Committee to present the proposed amendment to the General Assembly for discussion and possible ratification.